 Mike Murray 03:00

-Yeah, it's a funny, I always tell people that I'm a security person first.
-And I came to healthcare later after, after the last company I started after we exited that company, which was a training and consulting company, that's a big part of it still running, actually, it's called Mad security.
-And my former team is running that I ended up at GE Healthcare through a whole bunch of serendipity, where I spent the first you know, six months there learning that security people know nothing about healthcare, and all the things we think are true about security, they have a different bent in healthcare.
+Yeah, it's funny.
+I always tell people that I'm a security person first and I came to healthcare later, after the last company I started, after we exited that company, which was a training and consulting company.
+There’s a big part of it still running, actually; it's called Mad Security.
+And my former team is running that.
+I ended up at GE HealthCare through a whole bunch of serendipity, where I spent the first, you know, six months there learning that security people know nothing about healthcare, and all the things we think are true about security, they have a different bent in healthcare.
 And I had to learn that and the more I learned, the more I realized that nobody was really solving this problem.
-As a security industry, we have traditionally built all of our products for financial services first government second, and in some organizations, it's government first and financial services second, but everyone else is a distant 14.
+As a security industry, we have traditionally built all of our products for financial services first, government second.
+And in some organizations, it's government first and financial services second, but everyone else is a distant 14.
 And so that works for most places, right?
-When I was CEO of lookout, the tools that work for a bank customer work largely in a technical organization, right, like the company that you guys are.
+When I was CSO of Lookout, the tools that work for a bank customer work largely in a technical organization –– right? –– like the company that you guys are.
 There's nothing that looks less like a bank than a hospital.
 And that's true of technology.
 That's true of politics.
 That's true of staffing levels.
 There are multibillion dollar health systems that I work with that have security teams between five and eight people.
-I had that many people on my security team @ lookout when we were a 300 person company.
-And so the all the things you expect of healthcare and my favorite example, Bank of America has about 5000 people on their security team.
-I know because I asked the recruiters last time I was at besides and they were sitting in the back of the room.
-We've done back of the napkin calculations based on what we know, I'm pretty sure there's not 5000 people at all the health care systems in the United States combined.
+I had that many people on my security team at Lookout when we were a 300 person company.
+And so all the things you expect of healthcare.
+And my favorite example, Bank of America, has about 5000 people on their security team.
+I know because I asked the recruiters.
+We've done back of the napkin calculations based on what we know.
+I'm pretty sure there's not 5000 people at all the healthcare systems in the United States combined.
 Their security team is not one bank.
 And so the challenges you have in those environments are just completely different.
-And if we're walking in and saying, well, it works for Bank of America, it will work for you.
-That's the most ridiculous statement and so so we went out to build a company that's focused on healthcare.
-Now the Funny thing is the two worlds are kind of converging.
-And so my knowledge that I gained from lookout, which you wouldn't think is necessarily going to be healthcare relevant has been incredibly healthcare relevant over the last couple of years.
+And if we're walking in and saying, well, it works for Bank of America, it will work for you, that's the most ridiculous statement.
+And so we went out to build a company that's focused on healthcare.
+Now the funny thing is the two worlds are kind of converging.
+And so my knowledge that I gained from Lookout, which you wouldn't think is necessarily going to be healthcare relevant, has been incredibly healthcare relevant over the last couple of years.
 So it's been a really interesting journey.

 Hank Schless 05:13

 Yeah, for sure.
-I mean, then you're right, you want to think that a solution, you can say the work for a place as a team of 5000 people into make sure at least has the capabilities to be able to kind of convert for those smaller teams, with all the conversation around like the short staffing of security teams globally.
-I mean, it's the stat that everybody in security has heard over the last What, like three to five years of the massive, you know, understaffing, blah, blah, blah, you never really think to break that out by vertical.
-And then when you think about to your point, you think like, oh, you know, banks have massive security teams, that's fine.
+I mean, then, you're right.
+You want to think that a solution –– you can say the work for a place as a team of 5000 people… make sure at least has the capabilities to be able to kind of convert for those smaller teams, with all the conversation around like the short staffing of security teams globally.
+I mean, it's the stat that everybody in security has heard over the last, what, like three to five years of the massive, you know, understaffing, blah, blah, blah.
+You never really think to break that out by vertical.
+And then when you think about –– to your point, you think, like, oh, you know, banks have massive security teams, that's fine.
 You know, the federal government has a lot of security people, that's probably fine.
-But then when you really start to get into things like, you know, like health care, and specifically, like hospital systems and all that, you're you're absolutely right, it's pretty crazy.
-So you brought up something earlier, which I do want to get into a little bit, which is the idea of, you know, I mean, we've obviously seen all these health care systems coming under siege, basically, for lack of a better term, especially this year, with the pandemic, you know, it all kind of it sort of makes sense that that would happen.
-But outside of the pandemic, any other particular reasons you can think of are that you see that the Hospital and Healthcare System are getting so heavily targeted these days?
+But then when you really start to get into things like, you know, like healthcare and, specifically, like hospital systems and all that, you're absolutely right, it's pretty crazy.
+So, you brought up something earlier, which I do want to get into a little bit, which is the idea of, you know, I mean, we've obviously seen all these healthcare systems coming under siege, basically, for lack of a better term, especially this year with the pandemic, you know, it all kind of… it sort of makes sense that that would happen.
+But outside of the pandemic, any other particular reasons you can think of that you see that the hospital and healthcare system are getting so heavily targeted these days?